Published on Tuesday, June 11 2013 13:39

 Started by five poets who met in a coffee shop to examine ways to promote poetry, Foot of the Lake Poetry Collective is now a thriving, inspirational group drawing people regionally.
 These local poets have banded together as equal partners to support one another as poets, and to create frequent opportunities for the community to discover what poetry offers.

-Poetry Collective meets the second Tuesday of the months from September through May at 7 pm in Cafe 1906 at THELMA.
+Poetry Collective meets the first Tuesday of the months from September through May at 7 pm in Cafe 1906 at THELMA.
 Readings are free and refreshments are available.
 An open mic follows the featured reader.

 Here are the upcoming featured readers and events: